uday-rana/intro2oop/docs/04_Encapsulation/3_member-operators.md

 -   Describe the syntax for overloading operators that are members of a class
 -   Describe casting and conversion operations on instances of a class

-> "Programmers hate surprises: Overload operators only for good reason, and preserve natural semantics; if that's difficult, you might be misusing operator overloading" **(Sutter, Alexandrescu, 2005)**
+> "Programmers hate surprises: Overload operators only for good reason, and preserve natural semantics; if that's difficult, you might be misusing operator overloading" **Sutter, Alexandrescu, 2005.**

 An important feature of object-oriented programs is support for expressions composed of objects.
 An expression consists of an operator and a set of operands.
 The expression evaluates to a value of specific type.
 In languages like C++, all operators are built-in.
 The core language defines the logic for the operands of fundamental type.
 To support expressions with operands of class type, we need to overload the built-in operators for those operands.
 Overloading an operator entails declaring a corresponding function in the class definition and defining its logic in the implementation file.